Bosch-SW/linux-iccom/README.md

-ICCom comes with a sysfs ability to create/destroy ICCom and Full Duplex Test Transport devices, link those devices, simulate from userspace data to be sent from ICCom to ICCom test device and vice versa and sniff the data that flows to physical channels in sysfs channels.
-There are predefined python tests that use these sysfs functionalities and check the ICCom behavior as a regression test.
+ICCom comes with a sysfs ability to create/destroy ICCom and Full Duplex Test Transport devices, link those devices, simulate from userspace data to be sent back and forward and also the ability to sniff the iccom message from a physical channels.
+There are predefined python tests and shell tests that use these sysfs functionalities to check the ICCom behavior as a regression test.

+As of now python tests run the full set in x86 qemu and shell tests run a limited set of tests in ARM qemu with device tree testing (including iccom and full duplex test transport definitions in the device tree).

 Sysfs functionalities include:
 * dynamically creating successive iccom and Full Duplex Test Transport devices;
 * dynamically deleting successive iccom and Full Duplex Test Transport devices;
 * link Full Duplex Test Transport devices to iccom ones;
 * create, use and destroy communication channels inside the iccom device;
-* create, use and destroy transport communication files in Full Duplex Test Transport (R & W files):
+* create, use and destroy transport communication file in Full Duplex Test Transport (RW file):

 ![ICCom Sysfs Structure](docs/assets/iccom_sysfs_structure.png)